-What Am I Entitled To In a Divorce?
+What Am I Entitled To In a Divorce UK?

 How are money and financial assets split in a divorce?

-Before looking at how money & assets may be split in a divorce settlement, you need to know the difference between assets.
+Before looking at how money & assets may be split in a divorce settlement, you need to know the difference between the two different types of assets:

 Matrimonial assets